Church of St Mary the Virgin and All Souls, Bulwell

 The Church of St Mary the Virgin and All Souls, Bulwell is a parish church of the Church of England in Nottinghamshire, England.

-The church is Grade II listed by the Department for Digital, Culture, Media and Sport as it is a building of special architectural or historic interest.
+The church is Grade II listed by the Department for Culture, Media and Sport as it is a building of special architectural or historic interest.

 History

 The church was built on the site of an earlier church, dating from possibly the 12th century.
 This church was badly damaged by a storm in 1843.

 It was constructed between 1849 and 1850 and the architect was Henry Isaac Stevens.
 The church was consecrated on 4 November 1850 by the Right Revd.
 Dr. Kaye, Bishop of Lincoln.
 The chancel was added in 1900 by William Arthur Heazell.
 The north chapel was added in 1946.

+List of incumbents

 Organ

 A new organ was opened in 1852 by George Cooper, the assistant organist of St Paul's Cathedral.
 The current pipe organ dates from 1872 by Forster and Andrews.
 In 1899 a new organ chamber was built to house the organ and move it from its location in the north transept.
 A specification of the organ can be found on the National Pipe Organ Register.